juhamyllari/arithmetic-visualizer/documentation/TopicDescription.md

 **Functionality:**
 * Creating arithmetic expressions via a graphic interface.
 * Expressions may also be entered as strings.
-(This will only implemented if time permits.)
+(This will only be implemented if time permits.)